BioNGFF/ome-zarr.js/docs/render-thumbnail.md

 By default, `renderThumbnail(url)` will use the smallest resolution `dataset` from the `multiscales` pyramid.

-It will also use any `omero` rendering settings to choose active channels and colors.
+It will also use any [omero](https://ngff.openmicroscopy.org/latest/index.html#omero-md) rendering settings in the image metadata to choose active channels and colors.

 ```js
 import * as omezarr from "https://cdn.jsdelivr.net/npm/ome-zarr.js/+esm";